Zohair-Ahmed/PythonProjects/README.md

 # PythonProjects

-**AboutMyLocation** - An application that provides data about the current city, such as area, total population, population density, etc.
+**AboutOntario** - An application that provides and visualizes data about Ontario cities, such as area, total population, population density, etc.